 In addition to the sharing of Research Data that supports published research results, Michigan Tech also engages in sharing of Research Data in the context of ongoing research collaboration.
 Such collaborations may be facilitated through the use of public or controlled data repositories.
 The Principal Investigator shall exercise caution when publishing data to repositories to ensure that no data that is under contractual, regulatory or policy restrictions, or are released to a repository or system that does not provide adequate security, as required under Michigan Tech’s Policy 1.09-Information Security Compliance.

 Michigan Tech’s library provides access to public data archiving through its Institutional Repository, currently Digital Commons @ Michigan Tech, provided at https://digitalcommons.mtu.edu.
-Refer to Michigan Tech’s Digital Commons Content Policy for guidance on preparation and submission of data to the Open Access Institutional Repository.
+Refer to Michigan Tech’s Policies for Data for guidance on preparation and submission of data to the Open Access Institutional Repository.
 When Michigan Tech Research Data is to be archived in discipline-specific or other public data repositories, metadata directing users to such data may be included in the Michigan Tech Open Access Institutional Repository as a means of fulfilling Data Sharing requirements.

 Retention of Data